dlotterman/metal_code_snippets/documentation_stage/networking/operators_guide_metal_bgp.md

 Equinix Metal allows customers to bring their own IP's via its BGP functionality.
 Through the ["Global BGP"](https://metal.equinix.com/developers/docs/bgp/global-bgp/) sub-feature, customers can announce their own fully route-able public IP space (/24 or larger for IPv4).
 When a public block is announced from an Equinix Metal instance to its BGP neighbor ToR, the ToR will distribute that announcement up to the Metal Layer-3 mesh, and then on to its various upstream providers and the IX, thus propagating the announcement to the broader public Internet.

-Some cool things this enables:
-- BGP enabled DDoS protection services, this is pretty special in the automated hosting space
-- BYO Global Anycast
-- Uniq

 ### Legacy vs Current clarifications:

 Prior to its acquisition by [Equinix in 2020](https://www.equinix.com/newsroom/press-releases/2020/03/equinix-completes-acquisition-of-bare-metal-leader-packet), the platform currently known as Metal was developed and operated by a startup called ["Packet"](https://www.crunchbase.com/organization/packet-host).
-The BGP feature was initially released and documented prior to the acquisition, where after the acquisition Metal made some substantive advancements in its physical network infrastructure altered the BGP featureset in some discrete ways.
+The BGP feature was initially released and documented prior to the acquisition, where after the acquisition some substantive advancements in its network infrastructure altered the BGP featureset in some discrete ways.

-The effect of this is that at the time of this writing on the BGP feature:
+The effect of this is that at the time of this writing:

 - There are two different kinds of Equinix Metal sites, [Legacy](https://metal.equinix.com/developers/docs/locations/facilities/#legacy-facility-sites) and IBX (IBX being Equinix's naming convention for its data centers), where there are some subtle technical implementation differences in the BGP feature depending on weather it's in the scope of a Legacy facility vs IBX facility.
     - The key differentiator between the two is that in Legacy sites, the IP of the instance's BGP neighbor is the Metal Private network Gateway for the instance.
 In an IBX facility, the IP of servers BGP neighbor will always be a pair of pre-defined [peer_ips](https://metal.equinix.com/developers/docs/bgp/bgp-on-equinix-metal/#bgp-metadata) (`169.254.255.1/32`,`169.254.255.2/32`).